Kuan2vn/Caro-Environment/readme.md

 ## The environment/ Model input

 The Gomoku game usually uses a 10x10 board to play and the first player who can place 5 consecutive pieces horizontally, vertically or diagonally will be the winner.
 So the state of the environment will be a 2D numpy array with a dimension of 10x10 , with the number 0 used to indicate that the corresponding cell is empty, 1 indicates that the cell has been marked by a white piece and -1 indicates that the cell has been marked by a black piece.
-To use this as a input to the model, the state will flatten to a 1D numpy array with 1x100 dimension, then the model can use that information to study.
+To use this as a input to the model, the state will flatten to a 1D numpy array with 1x100 dimension, you can get the 1D numpy array with the function *env.get_state()*.
+Or if you wish to feed the model with 2D array, you can delete the reshape function in the *get_state* function in *gomoku.py* file.

-## Take action/ Model output
+## Take action/ Model output (For DQN)

 The final output of the model is the Q value of 100 cells, and the model will choose the index of the cell with the highest Q value and use that as the action to take.
 But the output of the model is a variable that is the index in a 1D matrix, so we will have to use the function *index_1D_to_2D* to transfer that index into 2 variables that determine which column and row is that in the corresponding 2D matrix.
-Then the model can take action with the function *action(rows, cols)* or take action and learn the reward for that action with the function *play_step(rows, cols)* which will return the reward and whether that action will end the game or not.
-You can also tweak this function in gomoku.py to change the reward that is more suitable for your model.
+Then the model can take action with the function *action(rows, cols)* or take action and learn the reward for that action with the function *take_action(rows, cols)* which will return the reward and whether that action will end the game or not.
+You can also tweak this function in *gomoku.py* to change the reward that is more suitable for your model.

 ## Save the model

-When the model completed training, we can save the model with the function *agent.model.save()*, which will create a folder named fast_model and save the current model state as a .pth file.
+When the model completed training, we can save the model with the function *agent.save_models()*, which will create a folder named fast_model and save the current model state as a .pth file.
 Or you can save the model manually with the function *torch.save(self.state_dict(), file_name)*.

 ## LOAD MODEL

 To load the model saved state with a .pth file, you must first create a model with the same amount of layers and units per layer, then you can load the last model state with the function self.model.load_state_dict(torch.load(‘.pth’)).

-Finally, you can find example of training in colab DQN_FOR_GOMOKU_OOP.ipynb.
+Finally, you can find example of training in colab *Actor_Critic_Example.ipynb.*